JustinUrf/Mr-Robogers-Neighberhood/README.md

 * Push repository to your personal computer using gitbash or download it to your desktop by downloading repository of github.
 * To open website, use any web browser that supports HTML.
 * Input any number and press "submit house number" to see your neighbors!
+(Don't do more than your computer can handle!)
 * To see any JS or HTML code, use any source-code editor such as VSCode.

 ## Known Bugs